crowdproj/opentutor/tutor-deploy/README.md

 docker exec -it flashcards-db /bin/bash psql -U dev -d flashcards -a -f /tmp/pg-data-sample.sql
 ```
+Notes:
-Note that after starting container `flashcards-db` and before executing `pg-data-sample.sql`,
+- Note that after starting container `flashcards-db` and before executing `pg-data-sample.sql`,
-need to run the `:app-ktor` application to init database using the liquibase migration.
+need to run the `:app-ktor` application to init database with the liquibase migration.
-Also note, there could be a problem with permissions, see https://stackoverflow.com/questions/44878062/initdb-could-not-change-permissions-of-directory-on-postgresql-container,
+- For postgres there could be a problem with permissions, see https://stackoverflow.com/questions/44878062/initdb-could-not-change-permissions-of-directory-on-postgresql-container,
 do not use ntfs-3g
+- For rabbitmq the command `chmod -R 777 ./data/rabbitmq/log/` may help to resolve permissions denied error when starting
+- In case of external vpn may need to restart docker `sudo systemctl restart docker`